 Question set for theory and practical will be distributed to each candidate by the Assessor.
 Theory testing will include multiple choice questions, pictorial question, etc. which will test the trainee on his theoretical knowledge of the subject.
 The skill /practical assessments will be conducted in the approved test centers.
-The Assessment agency/ Assessor will ensure adequate tools and materials are available to conduct the practical test.
+The training provider will ensure adequate tools and materials are available to conduct the practical test.

-The theory and practical assessments will be carried out on same day.
-If number of candidates are more than 20, more assessors will be organized on same day to complete the assessment
+If number of candidates are more than 30, more assessors will be organized on same day to complete the assessment.